-Fisheries New Zealand represents New Zealand in international fisheries management issues.
+We represent New Zealand in international fisheries management.
 Find out about our role, what we do, and how to access international fisheries.

 About international fisheries

-- on the high seas – beyond any country's 200 nautical mile Exclusive Economic Zone (EEZ)
+- fishing areas on the high seas – beyond any country's exclusive economic zone (EEZ)

-We aim to maximise economic and other benefits to New Zealand from international fisheries while:
+Fisheries New Zealand aims to get the most economic and other benefits for New Zealand from international fisheries while:

 - meeting international obligations.